 Annotation toolkit components

-When using the Annotation Tool, the Annotation Toolkit package will open by default.
+When using the Annotation Tool, the Annotation Toolkit package opens by default.
 When there is data in the Block module, the Scene window will display the tool.

 Tool interface description: